 If there is any evidence that the main unit has been damaged, do not plug the unit into the power line.
 Contact your local distributor immediately.

-It is recommended that the shipping carton be retained as it can be used if it should become necessary to transport the detector.
+It is strongly recommended that the shipping box be retained for future use (to transport the detector or return to repair).

 2.4 Laboratory Requirements

 2.4.1 Power Requirements